Blam Honey

 Blam Honey was an industrial rock band, formed in 1995 with two members: Tatsuya and Ryonai.
 Their sound has been described as "Industrial with a Gothic Sense".
 They list Nine Inch Nails, Marilyn Manson and Skinny Puppy as influences.

 History

 Blam Honey released two albums: Grandiose Delusion (1998) and Typical Ingeniousness: Suggest (1999).
 They then disbanded due to both having health problems.

 Ryonai started a side project, Suppurate System, and has been creating ambient music and Gothic Lolita fashion accessories that have gained popularity by several prominent visual kei artists.

 Tatsuya died of acute leukemia in 2004, though Ryōnai did not release this information until four years later.

 As of 2008, Ryonai has confirmed that Blam Honey has resumed activities.
 A revival performance and memorial CD release took place July 12, 2009.
 A new vocalist was chosen and debuted at Darkest Fest 2010.
 The new vocalist was Hyuga; however he left two months later with Ryonai filling in on vocals.
 With the shutdown of the official website and no new material since 2010, activity has seemingly ceased.

-In 2019, Ryonai launched Virtu More, a brand of interior decor and gothic fashion accessories and a successor brand to the earlier Suppurate System.